-10.1.
-QTouch Library
+10.1 QTouch Library

-The Atmel® QTouch® Library provides a simple to use solution to realize touch sensitive interfaces on most Atmel AVR® microcontrollers.
-The QTouch Library includes support for the Atmel QTouch and Atmel QMatrix® acquisition methods.
+The QTouch[®] library provides a simple to use solution to realize touch sensitive interfaces on most AVR[®] microcontrollers.
+The QTouch library includes support for the QTouch and QMatrix[TM] acquisition methods.

-Touch sensing can be added to any application by linking the appropriate Atmel QTouch Library for the AVR Microcontroller.
+Touch sensing can be added to any application by linking the appropriate QTouch library for the AVR microcontroller.
 This is done by using a simple set of APIs to define the touch channels and sensors, and then calling the touch sensing API's to retrieve the channel information and determine the touch sensor states.

-The QTouch Library is FREE and downloadable from the Atmel website at the following location: http://www.atmel.com/technologies/touch/.
-For implementation details and other information, refer to the Atmel QTouch Library User Guide - also available for download from the Atmel website.
+The QTouch library is FREE and downloadable from QTouch Library .
+For implementation details and other information, refer to the QTouch Library User Guide, also available for download from the Microchip website.